 Personally, I could not say so much about Philosopher’s Path’s physical appearance.
 I see it as an ordinary paved walkway with trees all around.

 However, I think the seasons play a big part in turning this simple walkway into something that makes the best 30-minute walk of your life.
 Philosopher’s path, especially during the spring season, is full of cherry blossoms that probably could glue your sight branches and flowers of the trees.

-What I liked the most about Philosopher’s path it shows tranquility in simplicity.
-The water in the canal flows so calmly that it seems like helping you relax and clear your mind.
-No wonder why Nishida Kitaro has been able to have a successful spiritual journey in his life.
+What I liked the most about the philosopher’s path is that it shows tranquility in simplicity.
+The water in the canal flows so calmly, helping you relax and clear your mind.
+No wonder Nishida Kitaro has had a successful spiritual journey in his life.

 We just need to come to Tetsugaku No Michi at the perfect time when the crowd is nonexistent.
-I’ve read a comprehensive blog post about Philosopher’s walk that totally explains everything about it and gives tips on how you can experience the best of this spot in Kyoto.
+I’ve read a comprehensive blog post about the philosopher’s walk that explains everything about it and tips on how you can experience the best of this spot in Kyoto.

-By the way, in case that you’re visiting Tokyo, you can find several places like Philosopher’s Walk.
-Check it out on my post about Tokyo’s Parks and Gardens.
+By the way, in case you’re visiting Tokyo, you can find several places like Philosopher’s Walk.
+Check out my post about Tokyo’s Parks and Gardens.
 I hope that post helps you as well. 🙂